 - Small group size, limited to 12 participants

-Your Instructor for the Portrait Photography Class
+Your Instructor for the Videography Photography Class

 Your instructor for the class will be Chalsey Rondeau.